-The methods used to make coins has evolved over the years.
+The methods used to make coins have evolved over the years.
 Coins were first made in the ancient kingdom of Lydia well over two thousand years ago.
 The minting process for ancient coins was quite simple.
-A small lump of gold, silver, or copper was placed on a coin die embedded into a solid surface like a rock.
-The worker would then take a second coin die place it on top of it and strike it with a large hammer.
+First, a small lump of gold, silver, or copper was placed on a coin die embedded into a solid surface like a rock.
+The worker would then take a second coin die, place it on top, and strike it with a large hammer.

 Medieval mints used preformed round discs of metal and a screw press to manufacture the coins.
 Although this was a manual process, it was easier and yielded a more consistent quality than the ancient minting process.

 Modern coins are minted with hydraulic coining presses that automatically feed the blanks into the machine.
-When the machine is running at full capacity, rates of over 600 coins per minute can be obtained.
-This speed is necessary for an operation like the United States Mint that must produce billions of coins every year.
+When the machine is running at full capacity, the press can make over 600 coins per minute.
+This speed is necessary for an operation like the United States Mint, which must produce billions of coins every year.

-Although the process is complicated because of the automation used to produce billions of coins, there are a few common steps that every mint around the world uses.
-The United States Mint is the largest mint in the world, and we will focus on its production process.
+Although the process is complicated because of the automation used to produce billions of coins, there are a few common steps that every mint worldwide uses.
+The United States Mint is the largest mint globally, and we will focus on its production process.

 1. Mining Raw Materials

 The minting process begins with the mining of raw materials.
-Mines from across the United States and around the world supply the gold, silver, copper, or other required metals.
+Mines from across the United States and worldwide supply gold, silver, copper, or other required metals.
 The raw metal obtained from these mines contains impurities that are not acceptable for coinage.

-In addition to the mining of ore to obtain the required metal, the United States Mint also uses recycled metal reclaimed from various sources.
+In addition to mining ore to obtain the required metal, the United States Mint also uses recycled metal reclaimed from various sources.
 These sources include coins that are no longer "machinable" and are removed from circulation.
-They are returned to the mint where they are recycled into new coins.
+Instead, they are returned to the mint, where they are recycled into new coins.

 2. Refining, Melting, and Casting

 The raw metal is refined to remove almost all impurities.
 Some coins require an alloy of two or more different types of metals.
-The refined metal is melted, and the additional metals as required by the specifications are added.
-For example, the United States Mint makes its five-cent coin from an alloy of 75 percent copper and 25 percent nickel.
+The refined metal is melted, and the different metals as required by the specifications are added.
+For example, the United States Mint makes its five-cent coin from 75 percent copper and 25 percent nickel alloy.

-Once the proper purity or alloy is achieved, the metal is cast into an ingot.
-These are large metal bars which contain the proper amount of metal as required by the mint.
-The metal is checked throughout the process to make sure the right purity is obtained.
+Once the appropriate purity or alloy is achieved, the metal is cast into an ingot.
+These are large metal bars that contain the proper amount of metal as required by the mint.
+The metal is checked throughout the process to make sure a suitable purity is obtained.

 The process of rolling the ingot to the proper thickness can be long and laborious.
 The ingot is rolled between two hardened steel rollers that are continuously moving closer and closer together.
 This process will continue until the ingot is rolled into a metal strip that is the proper thickness for the coin being made.
 Additionally, the rolling process softens the metal and changes the molecular structure which allows it to be struck easier and produces higher quality coins.